solyarisoftware/Olivier-Messiaen-Modes/README.md

 | 7.5     | `1 1 1 1 2 1 1 1 1 2`  |       |        |                |

 Legend:
-- Mode: Numerical identifier for each mode of limited transposition
-- Shft Id: Identifier for each unique shift or rotation within a mode
+- Id: Identifier for each unique shift or rotation within a mode
 - Intervals in Semitones: Sequence of intervals between consecutive notes in semitones
 - Notes: Total number of distinct pitches in the mode
 - Shifts: Number of unique rotations within each mode
 - Transpositions: Number of distinct starting pitches before the pattern repeats
-- Description: Brief characterization of the mode's structure

 To understand how I create the .reascale file, see [reascale_format.md](reascale_format.md).